antolu/dotfiles/README.md

 * tmux - terminal multiplexer
 * chezmoi - dotfile manager

+### Dependencies

+For neovim to function correctly, you need to install `npm`.
+Additional tools that are recommended include `rsync`.

 ## How to set up
 ```shell
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply antolu